 - If I’m worried about managing the costs related to my cancer care, who can help me with these concerns?

-- What are the chances the cancer will recur?
+- What are the chances the cancer will come back after treatment?

 - What follow-up tests will I need, and how often will I need them?